curiousML/curiousml.github.io/_posts/2026-06-05-genai-hackathon.md

 ---
-title: "Generative AI Hackathon"
-order: 2
-featured: true
-status: "Teaching · Industry partnership"
-period: "June 2026"
+title: "Juste, pas cher, sobre: 36 hours of RAG"
+date: 2026-06-05
 lede: >-
-  36 hours, Milliman with Université Gustave Eiffel: build a retrieval-augmented assistant that answers actuarial questions correctly, cheaply, and with a small carbon footprint — all three at once.
+  A generative AI hackathon with Milliman and Université Gustave Eiffel, where the assistant had to answer actuarial questions correctly, cheaply and with a small carbon footprint — all three at once, or it did not score.
-stack: [RAG, LLM, Python, "Hugging Face", ChromaDB]
-links:
-  - { label: "Brief", url: "/teaching/3A-advanced-machine-learning/hackaton.pdf", icon: pdf }
-  - { label: "Baseline walkthrough", url: "/teaching/3A-advanced-machine-learning/hackaton_baseline.pdf", icon: pdf }
-  - { label: "RAG crash course", url: "/teaching/3A-advanced-machine-learning/hackaton_rag.pdf", icon: pdf }
-  - { label: "Day 1 debrief", url: "/teaching/3A-advanced-machine-learning/hackaton_debriefJ1.pdf", icon: pdf }
-  - { label: "Results (LinkedIn)", url: "https://www.linkedin.com/posts/fran%C3%A7ois-hu-9b6295136_activity-7469737874192670720-pgbJ", icon: linkedin }
+category: "NLP & LLMs"
+tags: [RAG, LLMs, Insurance, Teaching]
+glyph: "?"
 ---

 ## The premise